Field Research Studies (BIOL380/680)

 The course

 Every summer, we spend 3 weeks in upstate New York to support research and provide training opportunities for Queens College CUNY students.
 We limit enrollment to 12-15 students at the Undergraduate or Master’s level.
-Students are expected to have taken either BIOL105/106 (or equivalent courses) and be comfortable working both in a laboratory setting and in the field.
-This class will have an assigned reading list at the beginning of the session to introduce students to the model system and lecture to introduce students to basic research and the purpose of the research to be undertaken.
-This counts as a 3-credit course towards undergraduate/master’s degree requirements.
-If you are unsure or have questions, please reach out to the course coordinator to participate using the form below.
+Students are expected to have taken either BIOL105/106 (or equivalent courses) and be comfortable working in a laboratory setting and the field.
+This class will have an assigned reading list at the beginning of the session to introduce students to the model system and a lecture to introduce students to basic research and the purpose of the research.
+This counts as a 3-credit course toward undergraduate/master’s degree requirements and is also considered a lab credit.
+If you are unsure or have questions, don't hesitate to get in touch with the course coordinator to participate using the form below.

 The research